Storage

 Note

-The persistence of the underlying volume is not affected by the setting of the StorageClass Reclaim Policy in the scenario where the cluster is deleted before removing resources.
+If a cluster is deleted before removing resources, the persistence of the underlying volume is not affected by the setting of the StorageClass Reclaim Policy.

 If the PersistentVolumeClaim resource was intentionally released prior to the cluster being terminated however, the usual retention policy for that storage class will apply.